Huntysaurus/art-gallery/README.md

 ## Introduction
 ---

-Art Gallery's primary developmental focus was to practice techniques using back-end models with different types of relationships using PostgreSQL alongside ActiveRecord and a front-end client.
+Art Gallery's primary developmental focus was to practice techniques using back-end models with different types of relationships and a front-end client.

 The focus of the front-end client is to render a smooth and seamless UI that takes advantage of routing behavior and custom styling.